Financial Aid

 Packaging Philosophy

 It is the goal of the Financial Aid Office to provide financial aid to students to cover as much of the calculated need as possible.
 Students without financial need may be awarded merit based and non-need aid.
-With a goal to minimize student loan debt for our students, our initial package will be made to cover direct costs only unless a student indicates to us that they need additional funding for other educational expenses during our initial consultation.
+To minimize student loan debt for our students, our initial package will be made to cover direct costs only unless a student indicates to us that they need additional funding for other educational expenses during our initial consultation.
 A student may request additional funding at any time during the award year.
 If a student attends one semester of the award year, it is our practice to award half of the loan eligibility per semester.

 Packaging Order